 - The student shall earn the grade of "Passed with Distinction" on the senior assessments in his or her major and he or she shall earn a grade of at least A- (3.700) in the honors thesis course.

 e.
-The major adviser shall attest the satisfactory completion of requirements for the awarding of honors in major.
+The major advisor shall attest the satisfactory completion of requirements for the awarding of honors in major.

 - A candidate for honors in major who fails to attain such honors shall be permitted to graduate without honors, providing that all college requirements for graduation have been satisfactorily met.